bobcamera/bobcamera/src/ros2/README.md

 #### Setup

 Run the setup script to setup dev container.
-This is required if you would like to use an RTSP camera as your source as we use external third party packages for this: `./setup.sh`
+This is required for rosbridge_suite and any other third party packages like the ros_ipcamera package: `./setup.sh`

 #### Update RTSP cam details if you are using an RTSP camera

-* update camera RTSP credentials and frame size in `./src/bob_launch/config/ipcamera.yaml`
+* update the environment variables for both camera rtsp credentials and frame size in `./launch_application.sh`
+* set the BOB_SOURCE environment variable to be `"'rtsp'"`
 * update frame size in `./src/bob_launch/config/camera_info.yaml`

-#### Update application launch file depending on the image source you would like to use

-* comment out / uncomment the IncludeLaunchDescription source you are not using / using in: `./src/bob_launch/launch/application_launch.py`
-* NOTE: We are working hard to be able to drive this by parameter
+#### Update USB cam details if you are using a USB camera

+* update the environment variables for the camera id in `./launch_application.sh`, default id is 0
+* set the BOB_SOURCE environment variable to be `"'usb'"`

 #### Build